Time-periodic weak solutions for the interaction of an incompressible fluid with a linear Koiter type shell under dynamic pressure boundary conditions: Introduction

 \subsection{Main results}

 Our main result has a quantitative dependence on how curved the reference geometry is.
 For that we introduce $\kappa_1(\bfp)$ and $\kappa_2(\bfp)$ as the two principle curvatures of $M$ at the point $\bfp$.
-Moreover we define

-as the maximal principal curvature of $M$.
-This is precisely the point where degeneration of the shell may happen most easily.
+Further, to shorten notation we define $\kappa:=(\kappa_1,\kappa_2)$ containing the full curvature information of $M$.

 \begin{theorem} Let $\Omega$ be a given reference domain with properties described as above.
-Then there exists a constant $\tilde{C}$ depending on $\Gamma_p,\Gamma_D,\kappa_1,\kappa_2,L,\abs{M}$ and $c_0$ such that if $\left(\mathbf{f},g,P\right)\in L_{\text{per}}^{2}\left(I;L^2(\mathbb{R}^{3})\right)\times L_{\text{per}}^{2}\left(I;L^2(\omega)\right)\times L_{\text{per}}^{2}\left(I;L^2(\Gamma_p)\right)$ satisfies
+Then there exists a constant $\tilde{C}$ depending on $\Gamma_p,\Gamma_D,\kappa,L,\abs{M}$ and $c_0$ such that if $\left(\mathbf{f},g,P\right)\in L_{\text{per}}^{2}\left(I;L^2(\mathbb{R}^{3})\right)\times L_{\text{per}}^{2}\left(I;L^2(\omega)\right)\times L_{\text{per}}^{2}\left(I;L^2(\Gamma_p)\right)$ satisfies

 then there exists at least one weak time-periodic solution $\left(\mathbf{u},\eta\right)$ as it is defined in Definition~\ref{def:weak-soln}.
 Furthermore, it enjoys the \emph{diffusion estimate}

 and the {\em additional regularity estimate}